-Respons Responsible Entity Recommended Action Steps Importance Primary Secondary Continue to support the work of the Canandaigua LDC.
-Priority TB EDC Support the development of affordable housing options and affordable transportation options for the local workfoce.
+Importance - Respons sible Entity Recommended Action Steps Primary Secondary Continue to support the work of the Canandaigua LDC.
+Priority TB EDC Support the development of affordable housing options and affordable transportation options for the local workforce.
 Priority EDC CLDC DO PB Review and revise existing NC, CC, LI, IND, and MR zoning districts to allow for more accessible and more affordable development by reducing setback and minimum lot size requirements.
 Priority ос EDC CLDC DO TB Continue the implementation of the Uptown Plan and develop similar plans for the long-term buildout of MUO-2 and MUO-3.
 Priority DO EDC CLDC Support efforts to create breweries, wineries, distilleries, and food destinations within the Town.
 Priority CLDC EDC Support the City of Canandaigua in their efforts to revitalize Downtown and the Lakefront.
-Priority CLDC EDC Collaborate with neighboring municipalities, Ontario County, Chamber of Commerce and Finger Lakes Visitors Connection on all Tourism initiatives.
+Priority CLDC EDC Collaborate with neighboring municipalities, Ontario County, Chamber of Commerce and Finger Lakes Visitors Connection on all tourism initiatives.
 Priority FLXVC EDC Identify properties and market them to entrepreneurs.
 Priority CLDC EDC Advocate for the reform of NYS regulations that adversely and unnecessarily constrict development.
 Priority CLDC EDC

-Importance - Respon sible Entity Recommended Action Steps Primary Secondary Take advantage of the Finger Lakes Regional Economic Development Council to obtain funding for economic development and tourism initiatives in the Canandaigua Area.
+De e e regre en el e el A etile re Cterre e nmended Action Steps Importance Responsible Entity Recommended Action Steps Primary Secondary Take advantage of the Finger Lakes Regional Economic Development Council to obtain funding for economic development and tourism initiatives in the Canandaigua Area.
 Secondary CLDC EDC Take advantage of funding from the Workforce Development Initiative for Training and Employment Incentives.
 Secondary CLDC EDC Survey employers on the needs of their business.
 Secondary CLDC EDC Facilitate school partnerships for skills training especially including skilled trades and agriculture.
 Secondary EDC CLDC OCIDA OCWfD Consider revision or elimination of the RB-1 Zoning district.
 Secondary DO OC TB Accomplish the purpose of the NC Zoning district by better distributing the district throughout the Town and in proportion to the population.
 Secondary DO EDC OC CIC TB Ensure local regulations do not unduly restrict home based businesses.
-Secondary ОС EDC Identify the appropriate locations and regulations to allow commercial uses on certain portions of Canan- daigua Lake shoreline, but ensure that such uses pro- vide reasonable accessibility to the Public.
-Secondary DO CIC EDC OC TB sible Entity Recommended Action Steps Importance Primary Secondary Create a sense of place and welcoming environment through signage and/or design requirements.
+Secondary ОС EDC Identify the appropriate locations and regulations to allow commercial uses on certain portions of Canan- daigua Lake shoreline, but ensure that such uses pro- vide reasonable accessibility to the public.
+Secondary DO CIC EDC OC TB

+Responsible Entity Recommended Action Steps Importance Primary Secondary Create a sense of place and welcoming environment through signage and/or design requirements.
 Secondary CIC TB EDC Support 4-season tourism destinations and amenities within or nearby the Town.
-Secondary CLDC FLXVC TB Support the creation and expression of Arts and Music within the Town.
+Secondary CLDC FLXVC TB Support the creation and expression of arts and music within the Town.
 Secondary SEC EDC Ensure local regulations and programs support local businesses taking advantage of emerging products and markets.
-Ongoing EDC CLDC DO Support the development of the Airport as a regional asset and the development of nearby complementary uses.
+Ongoing EDC CLDC DO Support the development of the airport as a regional asset and the development of nearby complementary uses.
 Ongoing OCIDA CLDC EDC Provide opportunities for local businesses and stake- holders to connect.
 Periodic EDC CLDC Review fees and regulations to support redevelopment of vacant buildings and assets.
-Periodic EDC CLDC FC Establish a baseline of measurable items within the Town and Region.
+Periodic EDC CLDC FC Establish a baseline of measurable items within the Town and region.
 Periodic CLDC EDC